Our Group and our Mission

 Increasingly we hear others talk about "the D3 movement" and "the chalky teeth movement" which of course is very pleasing to us – optimistically presuming this apparent compliment reflects awareness of what we're up to and where we're headed.
 We first used these expressions in 2013 when launching the D3G website and Chalky Teeth Campaign (see report from here), little realising that those early dreams – to bring science, medicine and dentistry together to do something special for kids and society – would turn into today's reality.

-Later, in preparation for our 2021 D3 Research Incubator, we provided a one-liner update on how we see the D3 movement and Chalky Teeth movements today, as follows.
+Later, in preparation for our 2021 D3 Research Incubator, we provided a one-liner update on how we see the D3 and Chalky Teeth movements today, as follows.

 The D3-Chalky Teeth movement is an international, science-driven,